toshon-jennings/DoubleCapsCorrect/README.md

 ---
 © 2025 Toshon Jennings

-This utility is provided as-is under a GNU AFFERO GENERAL PUBLIC LICENSE.
+This utility is provided under a GNU AFFERO GENERAL PUBLIC LICENSE.